tyin363/tyin363/README.md

 - 👋 Hi, I’m @tyin363 (Tony Yin).
 I'm currently a second year software engineering student studying at the University of Auckland
-- 👀 I’m interested in exploring new technologies and languages.
-I'm currently exploring web development using HTML, CSS and JavaScript
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on future projects
-- 📫 How to reach me : tony.yin2002@gmail.com (E-mail)

 <!---
 tyin363/tyin363 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.